ThKrypt/QualCoder/01-Introduction.md

 Fedora uses wayland with does not work well with the Qt graphical interface (for now).
 I suggest you also install xwayland.

-**Install and running for releases higher than 2.5 on Ubuntu (Debian distros) and maybe?
-Fedora:**

-Open the terminal.
-Install qualcoder by going to the QualCoder-Master folder and running:

-`sudo python3 setup.py install`

-Running, anytime the terminal is opened:

-`qualcoder`

 ### MacOS